AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 }  // namespace aimrt::channel
 ```

-The Proxy-style interfaces can bind type information with more comprehensive functionality.
-However, both interface styles share the same basic usage effects.
-When using Subscribe interfaces, note that:
+The Proxy-type interface can bind type information and offers more comprehensive functionality.
+However, the basic usage effects of both style interfaces are consistent.
+When using the Subscribe interface, note the following:
 - Subscription interfaces can only be called during the `Initialize` phase;
-- Repeated subscriptions to the same type within a `SubscriberRef` are prohibited;
+- Repeated subscriptions of the same type within a single `SubscriberRef` are not allowed;
-- Returns false if subscription fails;
+- If subscription fails, it will return false;
-- Two callback forms can be provided, one with an additional Context parameter for passing extra information (detailed Context explanation follows in subsequent sections);
+- Two types of callback functions can be passed, one of which includes an additional Context parameter for passing extra information.
+For detailed explanations of Context, refer to subsequent sections;
-- Lifespan of Context and Msg:
+- Lifecycle of Context and Msg:
-  - For callbacks receiving Msg in smart pointer form: Context and Msg persist until the Msg's smart pointer reference count reaches zero and destructs;
+  - For callbacks receiving Msg in smart pointer form, the lifecycle of Context and Msg will persist until the reference count of the Msg's smart pointer reaches zero and it is destructed;
-  - For coroutine-form callbacks: Context and Msg persist until the coroutine exits;
+  - For coroutine-form callbacks, the lifecycle of Context and Msg will persist until the coroutine exits;

-Additional important notes:
-- The executor responsible for executing subscription callbacks depends on the specific Channel backend implementation, which is determined at runtime through configuration.
-Developers should make no assumptions when writing logic code.
-Refer to backend-specific documentation for details.
+Additionally, it's important to note which executor will execute the subscription callback.
+This depends on the specific Channel backend implementation and can only be determined during the runtime phase through configuration.
+Users should not make any assumptions when writing logic code.
+For detailed information, refer to the documentation of the corresponding backend.

-Best practices:
-- If the callback task is lightweight (e.g., simply setting a variable), handle it directly in the callback;
-- If the callback task is heavy, schedule it to other dedicated executors for processing;
+The best practice is: if the task in the callback is very lightweight, such as simply setting a variable, it can be processed directly in the callback.
+However, if the task in the callback is heavier, it's better to schedule it to other dedicated task executors for processing.## Context

-## Context

 When publishing Channel messages, developers can pass an `aimrt::channel::Context`.
 When subscribing to Channel messages, they can also choose to receive an `aimrt::channel::ContextRef` in the callback.
-The `ContextRef` type is a reference to the `Context` type, both containing essentially identical interfaces.
-Their primary function is to carry key-value data for transmitting specific information to downstream components or Channel backends.
+The `ContextRef` type is a reference to the `Context` type, and both share essentially the same interfaces.
+Their primary function is to carry Key-Val data for passing specific information downstream or to the Channel backend.

-The interface is defined as follows:
+The interface is as follows:

 ```cpp
 namespace aimrt::channel {